 Section 1: Executive Summary

-- Summarize the industry competition and how the company will capture a share of that market.
+Summarize the industry competition and how the company will capture a share of the available market.

 Section 2: Industry Overview

-- Provide information about the industry that the business will operate it, the estimated revenues, industry trends, government influences, as well as the demographics of the target market.
+Provide information about the industry that the business will operate in, estimated revenues, industry trends, government influences, as well as the demographics of the target market.

 Section 3: Market Analysis and Competition

-- Describe the size of the market, the units of the company’s products that potential customers may buy, and the changes that may occur due to economic changes.
+Describe the size of the market, the units of the company’s products that potential customers may buy, and the market changes that may occur due to overall economic changes.

-- Give a plan on how the company plans to break the existing competition and ways to retain the market share.
+Give a plan on how the company plans to combat the existing competition to gain and retain market share.

 Section 4: Sales and Marketing Plan

-- List the different advertisement platforms that the business will use to get the message to customers.
+List the different advertising platforms that the business will use to get its message to customers.

 Section 5: Management Plan

-- List the members of the executives, their roles, and remuneration.
+List the key executives, their roles, and remuneration.

 Section 6: Operating Plan

-- Describe the location of the business, including the office and warehouse requirements.
+Describe the location of the business, including office and warehouse requirements.

-- Describe the labor requirement of the company.
-Outline the number of staff that the company needs, their roles, skills training needed, and the employee tenures (full-time or part-time).
+Describe the labor requirement of the company.
+Outline the number of staff that the company needs, their roles, skills training needed, and employee tenures (full-time or part-time).

-- Describe the equipment and machinery requirement, and if the company will lease or purchase them, and the costs that the company estimates to incur.
+Describe the equipment and machinery requirements, and if the company will lease or purchase equipment and machinery, and the related costs that the company estimates it will incur.

-- Provide a list of the raw material requirements, how they will be sourced, and the main suppliers that will supply the required inputs.
+Provide a list of raw material requirements, how they will be sourced, and the main suppliers that will supply the required inputs.

 Section 7: Financial Plan